Your Top Five Cyber Risks in Five Clicks with the Free Cyber Risk Analysis

 3. Identify Threats Identify potential threats that could compromise the information system's confidentiality, integrity, or availability.

-4. Identify Vulnerabilities Identify weaknesses in the information system that could be exploited by threats.
+4. Identify Vulnerabilities Identify weaknesses in the information system that threats could exploit.

 5. Determine Likelihood and Impact Assess the likelihood of each threat occurring and the potential impact if it does.